The Play with Speeches

 Penny and Anthony were once an item, but things went pear shaped and they broke up.
 Now Penny has accepted a job directing Anthony’s play and they’re all set to hold auditions.
 Anthony is wounded and Penny’s soon wondering whether working with her ex was her best idea.
 And then the actors arrive with enough emotional baggage to fill the dressing room.
 What could possibly go wrong?

-The 14 Feb to 4 March 2023 run at the Jack Studio Theatre will be directed by Katherine Reilly and Ursula Campbell.
-The play will once again feature Matthew Parker, who was nominated for an Off West End Award for lead performance in this play during the previous run.
+The 13 to 18 June 2023 run at Upstairs at the Gatehouse will be directed by Katherine Reilly and Ursula Campbell.
+The play will once again feature Matthew Parker, who was nominated for an Off West End Award for lead performance in this play.

 ‘So, the speeches you’ll hear tonight are intended for use in that oddly artificial barometer of talent: the audition.
 They are all audition speeches.
 And it so happens that you’re going to see actors performing these speeches as audition pieces, as they’re here to audition for this play.
 Complicated, isn’t it?’